Regenerative Organic Certification: The Producers Market Vision

 Well then, what about Boochcraft?
 Or White Leaf Provisions?
 Or Emerald Grasslands?
 These three groups, while I’m certain they are wonderful brands and people, are relatively unknown to 99.999% of consumers.
 What is going to make consumers trust their Regenerative Organic Certification intentions and impacts?
 What credibility do they have in the global market?

-This is where the importance of the Regenerative Organic Certification comes in, providing credibility for organizations like the three mentioned above, which have not yet earned the brand trust or recognition that Patagonia has.
+This is where the importance of the Regenerative Organic Certification comes in.
+The certification must provide credibility for organizations like the three mentioned above, which have not yet built the same level of brand trust as Patagonia.
 If people trust and understand ROC, then by the transitive property they ought to trust the brands that have received this certification, too.

 Now we enter into the delicate space of blindly trusting certifications.
 This is the same rabbit hole that has plagued “sustainability” marketing for decades.